Frequently Asked Questions

 - How have you heard the voice of children in the development and rollout of the Standards?

-- Who pays for CPSL and the auditing and reporting process?
+- Who pays for the review/auditing process?

 - How are seminaries being audited?
 Whose governance do they fall under?